Derrezed-Fez/neuralabs/README.md

 1. Create a branch.
 Please name it appropriately and keep it under 25 characters.
 2. Check out your branch and make your changes.
 3. After you are sure that everything is working properly, create a pull request to merge your branch back into our development branch.
 4. Tag Zane on the PR and notify him to check the changes.
-NOTE: DO NOT MERGE PULL REQUESTS IN WITHOUT CHECKING WITH ZANE.
+NOTE: NEVER make a pull request directly to master.
+Always request changes to be merged into the development branch first.